FPetronilho/book-manager/README.md

   url:
     dux-manager: http://dux-manager:8080/dux-manager/api/v1
 ```
-**Note**: When running the application in Docker, the http.url.dux-manager property must use the service name (dux-manager) as the hostname because both services (book-manager and dux-manager) are part of the same Docker network.
+> Note: When running the application in Docker, the http.url.dux-manager property must use the service name (dux-manager) as the hostname because both services (book-manager and dux-manager) are part of the same Docker network.

 ### Building